 Results and certificates will continue to be issued in line with Trinity's existing processes for exams leading to fully regulated qualifications that adhere to rigorous standards.

-Watch our video entitled GESE: Same exam, different delivery.
+Watch our videos - GESE and ISE: Same exam, different delivery.

 Registered exam centres will receive training on how to administer and run GESE and ISE speaking and listening exams in the online delivery format.
 They will also be provided with this Additional Information guidance to be read in conjunction with their standard GESE and ISE Best Practice Guidebooks for centres.

-Watch our video about running GESE and ISE exams online in registered centres:
+Watch our Ready Set Go videos about running GESE and ISE exams online in registered centres:

 Click here for frequently asked questions.